Roksana Badruddoja

 The Akashic Records: Diminishing Isolation, Loneliness, and Disconnection

-How might you think about grief and what are the lessons to be learned about restoring your life?
-This precise, honest, and heart-centered workshop features in-person teachings, interactive training sessions, and experiential practices with cultural sociologist and Gomti River ceremonialist Dr. Roksana Badruddoja.
-Each session will build upon the previous one to develop a complete […]
+How might you think about grief, and what are the lessons to be learned about restoring your life?
+This precise, honest, and heart-centered workshop, led by cultural sociologist and Gomti River ceremonialist Roksana Badruddoja, focuses on exploring grief in a life-affirming way through the sacred wisdom of the Akashic Records and the qualitative feminist writing […]